If you enjoy www.victorianlondon.org why not ...

 done so far to the Chancery Court, which will then take over the charge for him.

-Intestacy - Administration.- A man
+Intestacy - Administration.- A man dying without a

-of kin, to administer the estate, according to certain known rules of law.
+kin, to administer the estate, according to certain known rules of law.
 The

 court must be satisfied as to who is next of kin, and also as to the amount of